Galexia

 • Step 5: Establish a technical committee/body to monitor the implementation of mutual recognition of digital signatures.

-This phase runs from April through December 2007.
+This phase ran from April through December 2007.

-ASEAN Australia Development Cooperation Program (AADCP) - Survey of Cyberspace Laws (August 2005)
+ASEAN - Survey of Cyberspace Laws (August 2005)

 • Consumer protection;